daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-Other than the name, this profession is unchanged compared to vanilla.
+Other than the name, this profession is unchanged from vanilla.
 </font>
 </ul>
 </details>